 Classes for our regular season begin in mid-September.
 You can register anytime for Music Movers, Itsy Bitsy, Cheer & Tumble, or (Non-Recital) Acro

 The Dance Studio of Union Parish is owned and operated by Farmerville resident Angela Cusimano Russell and has been in operation in Farmerville since 2005.
-We are a recreational studio providing dance and acro classes to all ages of all skill levels in the fields of ballet, tap, jazz, lyrical, and gymnastics.
+We are a recreational studio providing dance and acro classes to all ages of all skill levels in the fields of ballet, tap, jazz, lyrical, and tumble.
 We are also proud to offer all of our students a chance to attend competitions, conventions, and intensive workshops with organizations such as Dance Teachers United, Southern Association of Dance Masters, The Streetz Dance Convention, NYLA, and Twin City Ballet Company.
 Over the years we've been awarded top 10, top 5, top 3, and first placements, choreography awards, and several special judges awards along with the the privilege to have encore performances of winning or judges favorite pieces for solos, duets, trios, groups, and production pieces.
 Our students have often performed at local festivals for entertainment.
-Our favorite performances include the yearly Christmas performances at the local nursing homes, the annual Watermelon Festival Pageant, in 2018 our Level 5 girls performed at the Miss Tech Pageant, and then in the summer of 2019, our Ms Carsyn was blessed to perform on the Miss Louisiana Pageant stage.
+Our favorite performances include the yearly performances at the local nursing homes, the annual Watermelon Festival Pageant, in 2018 our Level 5 girls performed at the Miss Tech Pageant, and then in the summer of 2019, our Ms Carsyn was blessed to perform on the Miss Louisiana Pageant stage.
+We are proud to say several of our dancers have been performing members with the Twin City Ballet Company.
 Our primary goal is to provide a high quality of dance and tumble instruction while nurturing students grace, creativity, individuality, strength, and social skills as well as giving everyone a safe place to belong without fear of rejection. #DSUPFam

 Starla Gatson began studying dance at the age of 7, though according to her parents, she was dancing long before then.
 Her training began with Angela Cusimano Russell at the Dance Studio of Union Parish in 2005, and is proud to say she has been a part of the #DSUPFam ever since.
 After several years of assisting classes at the studio, she joined the staff as an instructor in 2013, following her certification in ballet, tap, jazz, and acrobatics instruction by the Southern Association of Dance Masters.